ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 1 - Introduction to IBM API Connect/README.md

 	apic edit
 	```

-1. To test our notes services, click on the `run` button to open the application launcher.
+1. To test our notes services, click on the `run` button located at the bottom left corner of the window to open the application launcher.

 	![](https://github.com/ibm-apiconnect/pot-onprem-docs/raw/5010/lab-guide/img/lab1/run.png)